ai-on-gke/website/site/content/docs/tutorials/hf-gcs-transfer/index.md

     kubectl get job producer-job --namespace ${NAMESPACE}
     ```

+    >[!NOTE]
-    > Note: Once you see that the Job has the "Complete" Status, the transfer is complete.
+    >Once you see that the Job has the "Complete" Status, the transfer is complete.

     To see logs for the download container while it is running, run the following command:
     ```bash